 Other names: Ernest Edward

-Story: Ernest Edward Hibberd was born in 1899 in Semley, Wiltshire.
-He was the son of Frank Hibberd, a Milk Factory Hand, and Ellen Hibberd.
+Story: Ernest Edward Hibberd was born in 1899 in Semley, Wiltshire, and baptised there on 30th July, 1899.
+He was the son of Frank Hibberd, a Milk Factory Hand, and Ellen Hibberd (nee Chubb).
 At the time of the 1911 Census he was single, a Scholar and living at Dairy Cottages, Semley, Wiltshire.
-He enlisted as a Private in the Duke of Cornwall's Light Infantry (Service No. 41320).
+He enlisted in Southampton as a Private and joined the 3rd Battalion of the Duke of Cornwall's Light Infantry (Service No. 41320).
+He noted on enlistment he was living at 48 Winchester Road, Shirley, Southampton.
+(His name was reversed on Military Records).
 He served in France & Flanders and was awarded the Victory and British War medals.
-He died on 13th April 1918 and his name appears on the Ploegsteert Memorial in Belgium (Panel 6).
-He is remembered on the Semley Baptist Chapel plaque, now in St. Leonard's Church.
+He died on 13th April 1918 and his name appears on the Ploegsteert Memorial, Ploegsteert, Hainaut, Belgium (Panel 6).
+He is remembered on the War Memorial in St. Leonard's churchyard, Semley, Wiltshire, and the Semley Baptist Chapel plaque, now in St. Leonard's Church.